nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing a contact

-Edits an existing contact in the address book specified by name.
+Edits an existing contact with the specified index in Teaching Assistant.

-Format: `edit NAME [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...`
+Format: `cedit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]...`

-* `NAME` provided must be the full `NAME` of the contact to be edited e.g. If the contact is `Alex Yeoh`, to edit it, `Alex Yeoh` must be provided as `NAME`.
+* `INDEX` refers to the index numer shown in the displayed entry list.
-* `NAME` is case-sensitive so `Alex` will not match `alex`.
+* `INDEX` must be a positive integer 1,2,3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags by typing t/ without specifying any tags after it.
+* You can remove all the contact’s tags by typing t/ without specifying any tags after it.

 Example(s):

-* `edit Alex Yeoh p/91234567 e/alexyeoh@example.com` Edits the phone number and email address of `Alex Yeoh` to be `91234567` and `alexyeoh@example.com` respectively.
+* `cedit 1 p/91234567 e/alexyeoh@example.com` Edits the phone number and email address of the contact corresponding to index 1 and to `p/91234567` and `alexyeoh@example.com` respectively.
-* `edit Bernice Yu n/Bernice Yu Xiao Ling t/` Edits the name of `Bernice Yu` to be `Bernice Yu Xiao Ling` and clears all existing tags.
+* `cedit 1 n/Bernice Yu Xiao Ling t/` Edits the name of the contact corresponding to index 1 to be `Bernice Yu Xiao Ling` and clears all existing tags.

 ### Listing contacts